 - Pork Chops - For this recipe, I recommend using bone-in pork chops that are at least 1 inch thick.

-- Chicken Stock - Using a high-quality chicken stock for the cooking liquid adds flavor to the pork chops and also makes for a flavorful gravy at the end.
+- Chicken Stock - Using high-quality chicken stock for the cooking liquid adds flavor to the pork chops and makes for a more flavorful gravy.

 How to Cook Pork Chops in an Instant Pot

 Note: this recipe was developed on a 6 qt Instant Pot Duo Evo Plus.